alexandreafa/alexandreafa/README.md

 - 🌱 I’m currently learning Spring and Angular

-- ❓ Ask me about anything related to LINUX
+- ❓ Ask me about anything related to SHELL

 <br/>